CyberCherney/cybercherney.github.io/_posts/2024-04-12-HTB_Codify.md

 Done!
 ```

-We can use a simple fuzzing script to iterate through every option adding * to the end to find out the password here. [https://github.com/CyberCherney/random_scripts/blob/main/hacking/bashscriptpasswordbrute.py](https://github.com/CyberCherney/random_scripts/blob/main/hacking/bashscriptpasswordbrute.py) is what I wrote and used.
+We can use a simple fuzzing script to iterate through every option adding * to the end to find out the password here.
+[This basic brute forcing script](https://github.com/CyberCherney/random_scripts/blob/main/hacking/htb_exploits/bashscriptpasswordbrute.py) is what I wrote and used.

 ```bash
 joshua@codify:~$ python3 exploit.py